-We undertook an inspection of this practice on 4 May 2016.
-The practice provides services from New Surgery, Burdrop, Banbury, Oxfordshire OX15 5RQ.
-The premises are purpose built and there is onsite disabled parking.
-Premises are accessible for patients on the ground floor.
-The practice serves patients from the local village and surrounding rural area.
+Bloxham Surgery is a converted building with all patient services provided on the ground floor.
+Hook Norton Surgery is purpose built and there is onsite disabled parking at both sites.
+Both premises are accessible for patients on the ground floor.
+The practice serves patients from local villages and surrounding rural area.
 This includes dispensing medicines to patients eligible to receive their prescriptions directly from the practice's dispensary.

-- There are two GP partners at the practice, one female and one male.
-There is one practice nurse and a healthcare assistant.
-A number of administrative staff and a practice manager support the clinical team. - There were are 1.7 whole time equivalent (WTE) GPs and .75 WTE nurses. - The practice phone lines are open between 8am and 6.30pm Monday to Friday and appointments were available from 8.10am to 6pm.
-There are extended hours appointments until 8pm Thursday. - Out of hours GP services were available when the practice was closed by phoning 111 and this was advertised on the practice website.
+- There are four GP partners at the practice, two female and two male.
+There are three practice nurses and two phlebotomists.
+A number of administrative staff and a practice manager support the clinical team. - There were are 31 GP sessions per week and two whole time equivalent nurses.

+- The practice is open between 8am and 6.30pm Monday to Friday.
+There are extended hours appointments on Mondays until 8pm and either Tuesday or Thursday mornings from 7am every week. - Out of hours GP services were available when the practice was closed by phoning 111 and this was advertised on the practice website.

-The practice serves 2700 patients.
+The practice serves 7100 patients.
 There is minimum deprivation among the local population.
-There are a lower number of patients between 20 to 45 compared to the national average but a higher number of patients over between 45 and 70 years old.
-The patient list was predominately white British in orginin with very minimal representation from ethnic minority backgrounds.
+There are a lower number of patients between 20 and 40 years old compared to the national average but a higher number of patients over 40 years old.
+The patient list was predominately white British in origin with very minimal representation from ethnic minority backgrounds.